y1zhou/knowledge-base/content/courses/nonparam-stat/3-multiple-samples/3.3-three-or-more-samples/index.md

 S_1 = 10, S_2 = 21, S_3 = 11
 $$

 In data, $T = 10.57$.
 Compare to $\chi^2_{(2)}$ at $\alpha = 0.05$, where $T_\alpha = 5.99$.
 We have strong evidence against $H_0$.

+So far we've focused on location and distribution inferences.
+What about [association analyses]({{< ref "/courses/nonparam-stat/4-association-analysis/4.1-correlation-and-concordance/index.md" >}})?

 [^1]: